 What are the differences between charge cards and credit cards?

 Based on the definitions above, charge cards and credit cards sound similar — but there are some key differences regarding spending limits, payment cycles and credit inquiries.

 Charge cards often don't carry a spending limit, whereas credit cards do.
 Since there is usually no credit limit for charge cards, you can spend without factoring in a credit utilization ratio and how that might affect your credit score.

 Charge cards typically require the bill to be paid in full each month.
 If the bill isn't paid in full, the account could be closed or charged a hefty penalty fee.

 Credit cards, on the other hand, generally accept a monthly minimum payment and allow for the rest of the balance to be carried over to the next payment cycle.
-A minimum payment can help avoid late fees but may not prevent interest accrued on your next billing cycle.
+A minimum payment can help avoid late fees but paying any amount less than the full amount due could cause interest to be accrued on your next billing cycle.

 A soft inquiry, or a soft credit check, is when you or an authorized party checks your credit score without being attached to a particular application.
 Soft inquiries don't usually affect someone's credit score.
 Hard inquiries are standard when applying for both charge cards and credit cards.
 A hard inquiry helps card issuers assess eligibility and, for credit cards, determine a spending limit.
 Hard inquiries remain on the cardmember's credit report for around two years and can impact your credit score.

 Both charge cards and credit cards can enable cardmembers to make purchases, providing opportunities to accrue points and rewards along the way, depending on the card.
 But charge cards typically don't come with a spending limit and require the bill to be paid in full each month.
 Credit cards come with a spending limit and allow for minimum payments and, therefore, a balance carry-over each payment cycle.